FatemehFN/consistent_groups_of_sms/README.md

 There are model examples of plant-pollinator and plant-pollinator like networks in two directories:

 1. **plant_pollinator_models** is a directory that has several plant-pollinator models stored in text files.
-The name of each text file consists of three numbers separated with an underline.
+The name of each text file consists of three numbers separated with an underscore.
 These numbers show the number of plants in that network, the number of pollinators in that network, and the network ID in the ensemble respectively.
 Each file contains the Boolean functions of the simplified model.
 The species (nodes) that do not have positive regulators cannot establish and their regulatory function is equal to False, the species that only have positive regulators after simplification have a regulatory function with positive regulators connected with *OR* operator, and the species that have both positive and negative regulators after simplification have a regulatory function with positive regulators grouped together with *OR* operator in parentheses and each of the negative regulators connected by *AND NOT*.
 The nodes are listed in the order they were saved in the original network in DiGraph format.
-2. **other_models** is a directory that has network models with Boolean functions that follow the regularities in plant-pollinator models of Cambell et al..
+2. **other_models** is a directory that has network models with Boolean functions that follow the regularities in plant-pollinator models of Campbell et al..
 They do not have self-loops and negative regulation is always accompanied by positive regulation in the opposite side.
 The positive regulators are connected with *OR* operator and negative regulators are connected with *AND NOT*.

 The Boolean regulatory functions of models used in the figures of the paper are stored in text file format in **Figures_data** directory.